Aanjney/PySparkAssist/README.md

 PySparkAssist scrapes official-ish documentation and Spark examples, stuffs them into a vector database, keeps entity relationships in SQLite, and answers questions with a small LLM (via [Groq](https://groq.com)) that is *required* to cite what it retrieved.

-I built it because I wanted a tool I’d actually use while learning PySpark—and because something like this on the CV might help with the AI engineer roles that keep rejecting me.
+I built it because I wanted a tool I’d actually use while learning PySpark and because something like this on the CV might help with the AI engineer roles that keep rejecting me.

 ---